collapsed-stacks/startups/questions/3034/how-to-find-communities-to-discuss-ideas-in-the-real-world.md

 - tagged: `networking`, `communication`
 - score: 4

-<p>I graduated from a design masters a  couple of years ago and worked at a design startup.
+I graduated from a design masters a  couple of years ago and worked at a design startup.
 I've developed  a start up idea myself, but now I'm finding it hard to find the right kind of peeople to discuss and develop the idea.
 Even just casual conversations are difficult to have because the details are quite specific.
 I need to find the right kind of people who are curious and interested in ideas.
 How can I find these kind of communities in my local area?
-I'm currently based near Leicester UK?</p>
+I'm currently based near Leicester UK?

 ## Answer 3056